git/git.github.io/rev_news/drafts/edition-24.md

 For a larger project with multiple moving parts (habilitation thesis) I had used Subversion (that thesis started before git).
 It made two things
-clear: I could not have done this without a version control system; and I needed something else (a vcs with actual merges, to say the least).
+clear: I could not have done this without a version control system; and I needed something else (a VCS with actual merges, to say the least).

 Git had some geek appeal, but I couldn't get it to compile on my first attempts (`configure && make...`, on a system with libs without headers, no root).
 So I went with Mercurial since I was getting into Python anyway.
-Only to be confused by hg's mantra "to clone is to branch and to branch is to clone" when there were two commands "clone" and "branch" which did something completely different and - in the case of the latter - not very useful, it appeared to me. (hg has the more useful "bookmarks" these days.)
+Only to be confused by Hg's mantra "to clone is to branch and to branch is to clone" when there were two commands `clone` and `branch` which did something completely different and - in the case of the latter - not very useful, it appeared to me.
+(Hg has the more useful "bookmarks" these days.)

 In the end, it was the branch concept and the tone on the respective mailing lists at that time that drove me to Git.
-I had learned not to use "configure" for Git by now, and have been compiling it happily ever after.
+I had learned not to use `configure` for Git by now, and have been compiling it happily ever after.

 * What would you name your most important contribution to Git?

 There is no single big topic.
 Mostly, I try to make Git easier and less surprising to use by doing stuff here and there.
-The rev-list options "--min-parent", "--max-parent" and "--cherry-mark" were fun to do.
+The rev-list options `--min-parent`, `--max-parent` and `--cherry-mark` were fun to do.
 I also consider "--textconv" a killer feature and was very successful in getting Peff to do most things in that area that I wanted to have, and did a few things "myself" - which is really the wrong term, given how collaborative our development on git.git is.

-Strangely, I was involved in several gpg-related things.
-I do not use signed tags nor signed commits myself, but I care about gpg and about git making the right calls when it comes to notions like "trust" etc.
+Strangely, I was involved in several GPG-related things.
+I do not use signed tags nor signed commits myself, but I care about GPG and about git making the right calls when it comes to notions like "trust" etc.

 * What are you doing on the Git project these days, and why?